 - Ensure that the mailbox in question does not contain a folder name with a backslash character – replace with dash and retry the migration.

 Still struggling with an error on your latest project?
 Head on over to our Help Center to view hundreds of KB articles for specific migration scenarios or error messages not covered here.
-Support@bittitan.com is also available worldwide 24/7 to make sure your migration experience is as smooth as possible.
+Support is also available worldwide 24/7 to make sure your migration experience is as smooth as possible, just log into your BitTitan account and open a support ticket.

 At BitTitan we've been empowering IT service professionals to successfully deploy and manage cloud technologies through automation for over a decade with MigrationWiz.
 Sign up for a FREE BitTitan account today to access our products and services.